 The next important thing on the list for brewing Your Dream Coffee at home is using a good coffee brewer.
 Down below, I’ll talk a bit about the different coffee brewers out there.

-I’ve used every coffee grinder that I’ve listed below, which is why I can tell you so much about them.
-To get started, I’d like to go over the pour over coffee brewers and move on to the French press and Moka pot from there.
+To get started, I’d like to review the pour over coffee brewers and then move on to the French press and Moka pot.

 Chemex coffee brewer

-The Chemex is one of the best coffee brewers you can buy if you ask me.
+The Chemex is one of the best coffee brewers you can buy, if you ask me.
 The coffee you can brew with this pour over coffee brewer is just amazing.

-Because the Chemex is a pour over coffee brewer, the flavor will be a bit cleaner and even in taste.
 This is compared to the taste of coffee made with a French press, which produces a far more full-bodied cup of coffee.

 The Chemex comes in a full glass design with a wooden collar, which looks stunning in your kitchen.
 The only difference between them is the size.